elisadhrami/Portfolio/README.md

 * [Courses](#courses)
 * [Books I have read](#books-i-have-read)
 * [Examples of my work](#examples-of-my-work)
+   - Test Cases and work in AzureDevops
+   - Bug reports
+   - Mindmaps and diagrams
+   - Automated scripts for E2E testing

 # About me
 I am a positive thinker and a passionate professional.
 Because I have a multifaceted personality, I am able to contribute and assist on various aspects of a working team, such as analysis, organization, UI/UX, and, of course, testing and quality assurance.
 At the same time, I never stop learning new things and exploring new fields of interest.<br>